Travel Adaptors and PAT Testing

 adaptor with no shutters

-"CE Marking is not to be used.
-Its use may constitute an offence under section 1 of the Trade Descriptions Act 1968." - Guidance notes on the UK Plugs & Sockets etc. (Safety) Regulations 1994.
+"CE marking is not to be used.
+Its use may constitute an offence under section 1 of the Trade Descriptions Act 1968." - Guidance notes on the Plugs and Sockets etc. (Safety) Regulations 1994.

 conversion plug